National Funding Formula

 Secondly, support the campaign that will be developing through community engagement, representations to the Department for Education and a wide range of media channels.

 Thirdly, provide a formal response to the DfE consultation –

-- The consultation is open until the 22nd March 2017 and we will be putting up more information on this web page regarding the detail you may wish to consider including in your formal consultation response in due course.
+- The consultation is open until the 22nd March 2017 and you may wish to refer to the following when preparing your own response:

 - The powerpoint presentation shared by Dr Pullé during the recent events for parents and carers